PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 	<p>
 		<img class="miner fl" src="/images/articles/horror-about-drugs/psychedelics.webp" loading="lazy" alt="Horror Movies About Dissociatives, Deliriants, and Psychedelics (LSD)">
 	</p>
 	<p>BZ – a military-grade combat drug.
-LSD – also known as "acid" or "tabs."</p>
+LSD – also known as "acid" or "tabs".</p>
 	<p>This is a group of psychedelic substances that alter consciousness.</p>
 </div>

 Welcome to the World of LSD Horror Movies.
 Currently, LSD is the most sexualized drug in the horror genre.
-This is superficially (literally) linked to the method of consuming LSD tabs, which has become a tribute to porn culture and the concept of a "cumshot."
+This is superficially (literally) linked to the method of consuming LSD tabs, which has become a tribute to porn culture and the concept of a "cumshot".
 And it doesn’t matter that: placing a tab under the tongue is more logical, because absorption is better there.
 No. They all place them on top.

 Most acid horror movies are just that—"naked and funny."
 But not all of them.
 There is one particularly serious project that lurks in the background like a shadow of all these tongues sticking out… And it belongs in the section on fictional drugs—but alas.
 "Stay with us, boy.
 You will be our king." /c